cpoeppelbaum/DynamicMappingSystem/README.md

             }
             catch (Exception ex) when (!(ex is MappingException)) {
-                throw new MappingException($"Error converting from Airbnb.Booking to Models.Reservation", ex);
+                throw new MappingException($"Error mapping from Airbnb.Booking to Models.Reservation", ex);
             }
         }
     }